roselandroche/rose-2024/README.md

-# rose-2024
+# R. Landroche

-A new website to show prospective employers who I am, what I'm looking for, and what value I can bring.
+A dedicated website to show prospective employers and professional connections who I am, what I'm looking for, and what value I can bring.